CS2103AUG2016-T16-C3/addressbook-level4/docs/DeveloperGuide.md

 3. Mainly use a list to represent all the tasks rather than calendar
 4. Wunderline
 > the command line mode of Wunderlist <br>
-> 1. Use natural words as commands, put the content inside the single quotation market. <br>
+ Use natural words as commands, put the content inside the single quotation market. <br>
-> 2. Export as JSON file
+ Export as JSON file. <br>
-> 3. Search by keywords without ''
+ Search by keywords without ''.

 ##### Calendar Vim
 1. A calendar application for Vim